marcodpt/paw/README.md

  - better array ctrl support (minimize, up, down, remove, add)
  - deep router param is an array (?, +, \*) support at the end of var
  - allow icon, title and description in navbar and sidebar

-### Tests and docs 🧪
- - html docs
- - chart
- - graph
- - render
- - link
- - input
- - form
- - modal
+ - finish documentation
- - table
+ - finish static tests
- - sidebar
+ - finish dynamic tests
- - core router

 ## Contributing 🤝
 It's a very simple project.